 “More than,” the detective says, serious.
 “Come this way,” he guides the young man into a dark room.
 The heavy curtains let in practically no sunlight.
 “Watch your step.”

 “What’s here?”
-Christophe looks at the broken floorboards.
+Christopher looks at the broken floorboards.
 He walks behind the detective, stepping only on the surviving sections.

 “Someone was looking for something,” Caines concludes.